Top 5 tips - for attending markets and Craft Fairs!

 But whatever you decide, be honest with yourself about what you can offer, and don’t feel pressured into going ahead with any sale you’re not comfortable with.

-TIP 4: BE PREPARED FOR ALL WEATHER AND CONDITIONS
+4) BE PREPARED FOR ALL WEATHERS

 We all wish for blue skies and no wind, but in Manchester where I’m based, that is a rarity.
 I remember my very first stall nearly blowing away.
 It was a disaster!
 If you have lightweight items, have ways to hold them down if it gets windy – pegs, clasps, even duct tape hidden from view can make all the difference.
 Similarly if it is likely to rain, make sure your items are protected and bring lots of kitchen towel.
 It may sound silly, but be mindful of very hot weather too when your products are in direct sunlight.
 I’ve had prints destroyed by moisture building up inside cellos and seen traders’ products bleached from sunlight.